-At St Anne's CE (VC) Primary School, RE is delivered in line with the Staffordshire Agreed Syllabus (2016) and also the Diocesan guidance 'Understanding Christianity. (see appendix) Our teaching aims will be achieved by:
+At St Anne's CE (VC) Primary School, RE is delivered in line with the Staffordshire Agreed Syllabus (2023)(which develops further the Early Years and Foundation stage) and also the Diocesan guidance 'Understanding Christianity. (see appendix) Our teaching aims will be achieved by:

-- Exploring religious beliefs, teachings and practices so acquiring knowledge and understanding of religious stories, sacred texts, lifestyles, rituals and symbolism that offer insight into religious experience and living within a faith community. - Engaging with fundamental questions so appreciating the human and religious questions that are raised by life and its experiences, and through which meaning, significance and value are forged, and by expressing and evaluating their personal responses to such questions- so gaining skills to be able to relate the things studied and discussed, to their own experience.

-• Reflecting on the reality of religious diversity and on the issues raised by living in a diverse world - so developing skills of analysis in relation to prejudice and discrimination together with skills of self-awareness, moral judgement and responsible choice.
+- Exploring religious beliefs, teachings and practices so acquiring knowledge and understanding of religious stories, sacred texts, lifestyles, rituals and symbolism that offer insight into religious experience and living within a faith community. - Engaging with fundamental questions so appreciating the human and religious questions that are raised by life and its experiences, and through which meaning, significance and value are forged, and by expressing and evaluating their personal responses to such questions- so gaining skills to be able to relate the things studied and discussed, to their own experience. - Reflecting on the reality of religious diversity and on the issues raised by living in a diverse world so developing skills of analysis in relation to prejudice and discrimination together with skills of self-awareness, moral judgement and responsible choice.

 In the Early Years Foundation Stage, RE forms a valuable part of the educational experience of children throughout the key stage.
-During the foundation stage, children may begin to explore the world of religion in terms of special people, books, times, places and objects and by visiting places of worship.
+During the foundation stage, pupils will be taught an increasingly rich knowledge and understanding of religions and world views.
+They will learn to express and communicate ideas and insights about the nature, significance and impact of religions and world views.
+They will gain and deploy the skills needed to engage seriously with religions and world views.
+Children may begin to explore the world of religion in terms of special people, books, times, places and objects and by visiting places of worship.
 They listen to and talk about stories.
 They may be introduced to religious words and use their senses in exploring religions and beliefs, practices and forms of expression.
 They reflect on their own feelings and experiences.
 They use their imagination and curiosity to develop their appreciation and wonder of the world in which they live.